Bashundhara Kings Ultras

-Bashundhara Kings Ultras (BKU) (বসুন্ধরা কিংস আল্ট্রাস), is a fan club supporting the Bashundhara Kings, a Bangladeshi football club.
-Established on April 29, 2021, it was the first registered fan club in Bangladesh, and it is one of the largest fan clubs in the country.
-The fan club has been allocated the North Gallery at matches, where they are positioned as the Mid-ground Ultra supporters.
+The Bashundhara Kings Ultras (BKU) (বসুন্ধরা কিংস আল্ট্রাস) is a fan club supporting the Bashundhara Kings, a Bangladeshi football club.
+Established on 29 April 2021, it is recognized as the first registered fan club of its kind in Bangladesh, and is one of the largest fan clubs in the country.
+They have been allocated the North Gallery at matches, where they are positioned as mid-ground Ultra supporters.

 The organization manages its members through various social media platforms, including Facebook, Instagram, Twitter, WhatsApp, and Telegram.
-Actively operates on Bangladesh football and the Bashundhara Kings, and has boosted attendance in the gallery.
-The Bashundhara Kings Ultras were known the use of colorful smoke and pyro effects in the stands of Bangladeshi football, contributing to its fan culture and visual spectacle.
+The Bashundhara Kings Ultras are known for their use of colorful smoke and pyrotechnic effects during matches.